Contents

 A site visit must thereafter occur at least once every 2 years at each location.

-VVBs must comply with the requirements defined in Section 4 of the Isometric Standard.
+VVBs must comply with the requirements defined in Validation and Verification Requirements Section of the Isometric Standard.
 In addition, teams should maintain and demonstrate expertise associated with the specific technologies of interest, including solvent/sorbent chemistry, electricity procurement, heat/power generation and the relevant CO2 storage technology.

-Competency must be demonstrated in accordance with Isometric's VVB policy, for example through the relevant sectoral scope accreditations in IAF MD 14.
+Competency must be demonstrated in accordance with Isometric's VVB policy, for example based on the relevant sectoral scope accreditations in IAF MD 14, or another demonstration of relevant expertise for this protocol and the selected storage module(s).

 Ownership